Updated: November 17, 2021

 Another common sign of bed bugs is blood stains on your bedding.

-Blood stains can appear on your sheets in certain areas that bed bugs are feeding.
+Blood stains can appear on your sheets in certain areas where bed bugs are feeding.

 Bed bugs may also leave fecal stains.
-These stains look like black dots on your furniture or bedding, and can be removed with a proper cleaning.
+These stains look like black dots on your furniture or bedding and can be removed with proper cleaning.

 What Are The Tiny Black Bugs in My Bed?

 If you observe little black bugs in your bed, it’s unlikely that they are bed bugs.
-There are many types of insects that will hide in bedding if it means access to an easy meal.
+Many types of insects will hide in bedding if it means access to an easy meal.

 Bat bugs, for example, are close relatives of bed bugs and share major physical traits.